The Role of Marketing Communications in Business Growth

 Reminding and Reinforcing

-- Encouraging Repeat Purchases: Loyalty programs and email reminders can prompt existing customers to buy again.
+• Encouraging Repeat Purchases: Loyalty programs, email reminders, and special offers prompt existing customers to return.

 Types of Marketing Communications